 [3] Seeking to Institute Civil Actions Against the Guardian ad Litem

-Inevitably, in the most difficult cases, one party or the other believes the Guardian ad Litem did not do his or her job because their particular point of view was not endorsed.
+Inevitably, in the most difficult cases, one party or the other believes the guardian ad litem did not do his or her job because their particular point of view was not endorsed.
 Provided a Guardian ad Litem is acting within the scope of the duties to serve in such role, he or she is entitled to absolute immunity for any civil suit brought against him or her in that capacity.
 Dubinsky v.
 Reich, 187 Conn.
 App.
 255 (2019).

 § 8.17 Asserting Different Positions by the Attorney for the Minor Child and Guardian ad Litem